bmschmidt/wordVectors/README.md

     library(devtools)
     install_github("bmschmidt/wordVectors")
     ```
     Windows users may need to install "Rtools" as well: if so, a message to this effect should appear in red on the screen.
-This may through a very large number of warnings: so long as it says "warning" and not "error", you're probably OK.
+This may cycle through a very large number of warnings: so long as it says "warning" and not "error", you're probably OK.

 ## Testing the setup